grpc/proposal/L29-opencensus-filter.md

-Title
+C++ API Changes for OpenCensus Integration
 ----
-* Author(s): Jim King, Emil Mukilic
+* Author(s): Vizerai
-* Approver:
+* Approver: markdroth, vjpai
 * Status: In Review
 * Implemented in: C++
-* Last updated: 5-14-2018
+* Last updated: 2018-05-14
 * Discussion at: https://groups.google.com/forum/#!topic/grpc-io/ft8UHY0EUz0

 ## Abstract

-The OpenCensus filter allows grpc to itegrate and collect stats and tracing data with OpenCensus (https://github.com/census-instrumentation/opencensus-cpp).
-The Opencensus filter uses a number of internal APIs (src/core/lib/slice/slice_internal.h, src/cpp/common/channel_filter.h, src/core/lib/gprpp/orphanable.h, src/core/lib/surface/call.h).
+The OpenCensus filter allows grpc to integrate and collect stats and tracing data with OpenCensus (https://github.com/census-instrumentation/opencensus-cpp).
+The OpenCensus filter uses a number of internal APIs (src/core/lib/slice/slice_internal.h, src/cpp/common/channel_filter.h, src/core/lib/gprpp/orphanable.h, src/core/lib/surface/call.h).
 Since these internal APIs are subject to change, in order to ease maintenance of the filter, we propose that the filter be moved to the grpc repository (src/cpp/ext/filters/census/).
 This will introduce an API change for grpc++ when OpenCensus is used, which will require the user to register the OpenCensus filter with grpc.
 This is in addition to any views and exporters that would need to be registered to use OpenCensus.

 ## Background